andres2901/StarCrew/README.md

 1.  **Elements File (Multifasta):** A multifasta file containing the nucleotide sequences of the elements you intend to study.

 2.  **Gene Prediction File (GFF3):** A GFF3 file containing the gene predictions for all elements listed in the `Elements` fasta file.
-    * The `seqID` in the first column **must be the header/ID of the element** itself, **not** the ID of the contig from which it was extracted.
+    * The `seqID` in the first column must be the header/ID of the element itself, not the ID of the contig from which it was extracted.
-    * Similarly, the coordinates must be **relative to the element's sequence**, not the contig from which it was extracted.
+    * Similarly, the coordinates must be relative to the element's sequence, not the contig from which it was extracted.

 ### Starfish input files

-This input mode is used when you have processed your dataset using the **[Starfish toolkit](https://github.com/egluckthaler/starfish)** and wish to analyze the obtained "ships" (elements).

-**It is strongly recommended** that you first perform an initial inspection and removal of false positives, as described in the Starfish **[step-by-step tutorial](https://github.com/egluckthaler/starfish/wiki/Step-by-step-tutorial)**.
+This input mode is used when you have processed your dataset using the [Starfish toolkit](https://github.com/egluckthaler/starfish) and wish to analyze the obtained "ships" (elements).
+It is strongly recommended that you first perform an initial inspection and removal of false positives, as described in the Starfish [step-by-step tutorial](https://github.com/egluckthaler/starfish/wiki/Step-by-step-tutorial).

-To use this tool, you must have the results from both the `geneFinder` and `elementFinder` modules of Starfish. **StarClust** utilizes three resulting Starfish files and one user-constructed file:
+To use this tool, you must have the results from both the `geneFinder` and `elementFinder` modules of Starfish.
+StarClust utilizes three resulting Starfish files and one user-constructed file:

 1.  **Elements File (Multifasta):**
     * This is the `*.elements.fna` file resulting from the `starfish summarize` command.